alexholcombe/MOTcircularClean/dataPreprocess/eyetracking/eyelinkReader_usage.md

 ["all periods of tracking loss will be classified as blinks by the online parser."](https://www.sr-research.com/support/thread-9038-post-35326.html#pid35326)

+Uses top-left coordinate origin. "if your task opens a graphics window across the entire width and height of a 1920 x 1080 pixel monitor, when the participant's gaze is at the top left the EyeLink reports a pixel coordinate (in x y coordinates) around 1,1, while bottom-right would be around 1920, 1080."

 A very short definition of each of the variables is available in the “EDF Access C API user manual.pdf” gaze$fixations$sttime,